sirvar/ralph/README.md

 # Ralph
-Meet Ralph, the magic 8 ball!
+Meet Ralph, the magic 8 ball bot on Twitter!

 Ralph is a Twitter bot who works like a magic 8 ball.
 You tweet at him to ask him a yes or no question and he will reply with a magic answer.